Radi85/Comment/README.rst

                       'comments')

         def get_comments(self, obj):
-            comments_qs = Comment.objects.filter_by_object(obj)
+            comments_qs = Comment.objects.filter_parents_by_object(obj)
             return CommentSerializer(comments_qs, many=True).data

-By default the image field from profile models will be included inside user object in JSON response.
-This can only happen if the profile attributes mentioned early are defined in your ``settings.py``.
-In case you would like to serialize more fields from profile models you need to explicitly declare the ``COMMENT_PROFILE_API_FIELDS`` tuple inside your ``settings.py`` as follows:
+By default all fields in profile model will be nested inside the user object in JSON response.
+This can only happen if the profile attributes are defined in your ``settings.py``.
+In case you would like to serialize particular fields in the profile model you should explicitly declare the ``COMMENT_PROFILE_API_FIELDS`` tuple inside your ``settings.py``:

 .. code:: python